pchristensenB/box-okta-sandpit/readme.md

    npm start

-   This should bring up this website on localhost:3000 and you can go through the registration process
+   This should bring up this website on localhost:3000

    <img src="/images/appfront.png" width="50%" height="50%">

+   You can go through the registration process

    <img src="/images/reg.png" width="50%" height="50%">